Cell divisions imprint long lasting elastic strain fields in epithelial tissues: The fruit fly wing epithelium is a 2D linear elastic sheet

 We fit the steady state tissue strain field $U^{ss}_{ij}$ with a strain field predicted by a linear elastic theory of a two-dimensional elastic sheet in Eq. \ref{eq:2dElasticity}.
 The fitting parameters are the three independent components of the force dipole tensor and the ratio $\mu$ of the two-dimensional shear and bulk elastic moduli.
-By analysing two laser ablation experiments, we find that the data are well described by the fit, as shown in Fig.~\ref{fig:ablation} (D) and SI Fig. 5.
-The fitting parameters are consistent between the two experiments, see Table 1, except $\tilde{d}_{xx}$, which varies by a factor of two.
-This shows that there is a difference in the force dipole magnitude generated by the ablation, which could arise either from a difference of tissue pre-stresses or a difference in the effective ablation size in the two experiments.
-Furthermore, the ratio $\mu \approx 2$, corresponding to the Poisson ratio of $\nu \approx -0.33$, is comparable with the value $\mu \approx 3$, corresponding to the Poisson ration of $\nu \approx -0.5$, recently reported in the same tissue using a laser ablation method based on circular ablation shape \cite{Piscitello2022}.
+By analyzing the ablation experiment, we find that the data are well described by the fit, as shown in Fig.~\ref{fig:ablation} (D) and SI Fig. 6 (A).
+The fitted parameter values are: $d_0= 160\pm 10 ~\mu m^2$, $\tilde{d}_{xx}= 150 \pm 10 ~\mu m^2$, $\tilde{d}_{xy}= 20 \pm 10 ~\mu m^2$, $\mu= 1.9\pm 0.1$, see Methods.
+Furthermore, the ratio $\mu \approx 2$, corresponding to the Poisson ratio of $\nu \approx -0.33$, is comparable with the value $\mu \approx 3$, corresponding to the Poisson ratio of $\nu \approx -0.5$, recently reported in the same tissue using a laser ablation method based on circular ablation shape \cite{Piscitello2022}.

 To further test our analysis of the laser ablation experiments, we simulate a linear ablation in the vertex model of epithelial tissues \cite{Farhadifar2007}.
-We remove two cells from a pre-stressed cellular network, see SI, and then we quantify the resulting strain.
-We find that the simulation shows the same pattern as in experiments, consistent with the linear elastic theory of a 2-d sheet Fig.~\ref{fig:ablation} (E, F) and SI Fig. 6.
+We remove two cells from a pre-stressed cellular network, where the pre-stress represents the proximal-distal stress in the wing epithelium \cite{Etournay2015}, and the ablation axis is perpendicular to the pre-stress orientation, recapitulating the orientation of ablation in experiments, see SI for details.
+We then quantify the resulting strain and find that the simulation shows the same pattern as in experiments, consistent with the linear elastic theory of a 2D sheet Fig.~\ref{fig:ablation} (E, F) and SI Fig. 7.
 We fit the linear elastic theory to the observed strain field pattern and infer the force density generated by the ablation from tissue deformation.
-Finally, we find the Poisson's ratio of the vertex model cellular network to be $\nu = -0.061 \pm 0.005$.
-This finding is consistent with the value predicted value $\nu\approx -0.060$ in Ref.~\cite{staddon_role_2023} for the vertex model parameters we use, see SI.
+Finally, we find the Poisson's ratio of the vertex model cellular network to be $\nu = -0.13 \pm 0.04$.
+This finding is consistent with the value $\nu = -0.095 \pm 0.009$ found by a direct numerical measurement of the shear and bulk modulus of the same network, see SI.